• Financing by Venture Capital Firms (VC) is the leading source for injecting capital into startups, accounting for 29 percent of the deals.

 Kenya is emerging as a leader in sourcing capital for its agricultural technology and food startups across the African continent.
 A large portion of capital for African startups still comes from foreign countries, with approximately 60 per cent, coming from international sources, primarily the United States and the United Kingdom.

 On the continent, however, most investors are concentrated in Kenya, Nigeria, and South Africa, where innovation and funding activity are most prominent.
-Kenya’s dominance in the sector is partly driven by large-scale investments in solar energy solutions and precision agriculture.
+Large-scale investments in solar energy solutions and precision agriculture partly drive Kenya’s dominance in the sector.

 Read also: Google for Startups Accelerator Africa: Kenya and Nigeria Take Up 80 per cent of Slots